Compiled for OzSportsHistory by Brian Membrey

 South Preston did not have a school canteen or "tuck shop" during my time and I think for a decade or more either side, the main outlet for those that either didn't bring lunch from home or just wanted a sugar fix from a threepenny bag of mixed lollies was the "school shop" immediately opposite, the bordered-

-During my years, it was run by a rather short and rotund couple, Mr and Mrs Peck and sometimes helpe their daughter Carol who in the same Grade as us, but maybe remembered as a bit older given she helped out in the shop.
+During my years, it was run by a rather short and rotund couple, Mr and Mrs George Peck and sometimes helped by their daughter Carol who in the same Grade as us, but maybe remembered as a bit older given an aura of minor authority behind the counter.

 There was a small sandwich-